GoogleCloudPlatform/solutions-builder/README.md

 ### Create skeleton code in a new folder with Cookiecutter

+> If you wish to run the setup in Cloud Shell, please refer to this [Cloud Shell cookbook](docs/cookbook/cloudshell.md).

 Run the following to generate skeleton code in a new folder:
 ```
 cookiecutter https://github.com/GoogleCloudPlatform/solutions-template.git